gitbls/sdm/Docs/Plugins.md

 #### Arguments

 * **bluetooth** &mdash; Disables bluetooth via a blacklist file in /etc/modprobe.d
 * **piwiz** &mdash; Disables piwiz during the first system boot.
-You must set up everything that piwiz does or you may not like the results: User, Password, Keymap, Locale, and Timezone.
-This is equivalent to the `graphics` plugin `nopiwiz` argument
+You must set up everything with sdm that piwiz does or you may not like the results: User, Password, Keymap, Locale, and Timezone.
 * **triggerhappy** &mdash; Disable the triggerhappy service.
 If you're not using it, this will eliminate the log spew it creates
 * **wifi** &mdash; Disables WiFi via a blacklist file in /etc/modprobe.d